18 min read

 Make the Right Calls

-The first step in making effective RPC calls is to make sure you are making the right calls (and using them correctly) in the first place.
-Here are a few things to keep in mind when making API requests:
+The first step to making effective RPC calls is ensuring you're using the right ones—and using them correctly.
+Keep these key points in mind when making API requests:

 Understand the Method